 This student used his music skill-set produce his very own song and music clip, aimed at encouraging local businesses to support tree planting as a team-building activity.
 The project highlights the problem of erosion and sediment run-off and the long-term affect this is having on the Great Barrier Reef.
 He also participated in local tree plantings, and liaised with local businesses and community members.

 Adopt A Drain

-From watching litter being washed into a drain during rainfall, this student worked with a number of agencies to realise her goal of promoting healthy waterway conscious behaviour.
+After watching litter being washed into a drain by the rain, this student worked with a number of agencies to realise her goal of promoting healthy waterway conscious behaviour.
 Her stop-motion animation is a call to action for the community.

 The Message is the Bottle

 This student developed a website to create awareness of the impact of rubbish on the environment, specifically targeting Ellis and Holloways Beach.
 The website, called ‘The Message is the Bottle’, includes interesting facts and research from litter analyses at the beaches.
 The short film debunked the commonly held myth that plastic breaks down in the environment when in actual fact it breaks into small pieces, likely ingested by wildlife.